 Do suspension differences between low-end and high-end trailers matter?
 How much?

-Yes, suspension differences between low and high-end trailers do matter.
+Yes, suspension differences between low and high-end models do matter.
 Three of the bike trailers we tested have passive suspensions (springs), while the rest do not.
-There is a very noticeable difference between the trailers that have suspensions (Thule Chariot Cross, Burley, D'Lite, and Thule Chariot Lite) versus the ones that do not.
+There is a very noticeable difference between those with suspension (Thule Chariot Cross, Burley, D'Lite, and Thule Chariot Lite) versus the ones that do not.
 The peak acceleration of our test dummy was typically more than two times greater in trailers that did not have suspensions.